christianhoward/redditbottutorial/README.md

 # RedditBot Tutorial

-A reddit bot built using Python3 and the Python Reddit API Wrapper package
+A reddit bot built using Python3 and the Python Reddit API Wrapper package.

 ## Requirements
 - Python3